Avsar-4022/RouteMate/README.md

-# 🚗 RouteMate - College Ride Sharing Platform
+# 🚗 CampusCruz - College Ride Sharing Platform

 > A modern ride-sharing platform designed specifically for college students.
 Connect with fellow students, share rides, and build your campus community while saving money on transportation.

-## 📖 What is RouteMate?
+## 📖 What is CampusCruz?

-RouteMate is a comprehensive ride-sharing application that helps college students coordinate transportation to and from campus.
+CampusCruz is a comprehensive ride-sharing application that helps college students coordinate transportation to and from campus.
 Whether you're a driver looking to earn points by offering rides or a student needing a lift, CampusCruz makes campus commuting easier, more affordable, and more social.

 ## ✨ Key Features